gononono64/mrc-holyman/README.md

 ## 📦 Installation

-1. Drag and drop `mrc-healingbook` into your `resources` folder
+1. Drag and drop `mrc-holyman` and `mrc-holyman-book` into your `resources` folder
+2. Add `ensure mrc-holyman-book` and `ensure mrc-holyman` to your server.cfg
-2. Add the image (`weapon_candycande.png`) to your inventory's image folder
+3. Add the image (`weapon_book.png`) to your inventory's image folder
-3. Add the item data using the config for your inventory system below
+4. Add the item data using the config for your inventory system below

 ---